ltgcgo/docs/src/silk/include.md

 ### CW by default
 Due to differences of the server rules, all of the following instances have posts' content warning enabled by default to comply the [moderation rules](mod.md).

+### Excluded instances
-* ~~[Pone.Social](https://pone.social)~~ (removed due to technical difficulties on their side)
+* ~~Pone.Social (https://pone.social)~~ (removed due to incorrect configuration on the instance)

 ## Requesting instance inclusion
 We're open to include more instances to the list.
 If you host an instance which satisfies the following criteria, please [contact us](https://ltgc.cc/about.htm) to have your instance included.
+We will assess before the final inclusion.

 * MLP-themed
 * Not a roleplay instance